 An I-20 which has already passed the program end date cannot be extended.

-The following documents must be completed and submitted to an International Center Advisor:
+The following documents must be completed and submitted to the International Center through M-Passport:

 How to Request an Extension

 First, meet with your academic advisor or graduate program coordinator to obtain his/her recommendation.
-Once you have prepared all of the extension request materials, you must submit them in person to an international student advisor during our walk-in advising hours, Monday through Friday, 1pm to 4pm, no appointment is required.
-Or, you may call 734-647-0658 to schedule a morning appointment.
+Once you have prepared all of the extension request materials, submit them through M-Passport > Requests > Extension of I-20.
 We strongly recommend that you submit the extension request at least 1-2 months prior to the expiration of your current I-20 form.